New Drug Discovery Tools

 Host Cell Residue Detection

-In biopharmaceutical quality control, ELISA is widely considered the preferred method for assessing host cell protein (HCP) clearance efficiency due to its high sensitivity, high specificity, and support for high-throughput detection.
+In biopharmaceutical quality control, ELISA is widely considered the preferred method for assessing HCP clearance efficiency.
+This is due to its high sensitivity, specificity, and support for high-throughput detection.
 Safety is central to the entire R&D and manufacturing process in biopharmaceuticals.

 DD8102 - CHO HCP ELISA Kit: This kit is designed to detect residual host cell proteins in biological products (such as antibodies, recombinant proteins, vaccines, etc.) expressed in CHO cell lines.

-These reagents utilize the enzymatic oxidation and luminescence reaction of luciferase with its substrate to precisely quantify bioluminescent signals, enabling the detection of luciferase reporter gene expression levels or endogenous ATP.
-They can be used for in vitro or in vivo detection, such as cell viability assays, antibody-dependent cell-mediated cytotoxicity (ADCC)/ADCP effect detection, and in vivo imaging.
+Luciferase cell-based assays utilize the enzymatic oxidation and luminescence reaction of luciferase with its substrate.
+This allows for precise quantification of bioluminescent signals, enabling the detection of luciferase reporter gene expression levels or endogenous ATP.
+These assays can be used for in vitro or in vivo detection, such as cell viability assays, antibody-dependent cell-mediated cytotoxicity (ADCC)/ADCP effect detection, and in vivo imaging.

-Key advantages: This method is free from endogenous interference, has low background values, high sensitivity, and a wide detection window.
-Furthermore, it allows for detection without cell lysis, significantly improving high-throughput screening efficiency and making it suitable for various experimental scenarios.
+This method is free from endogenous interference and has low background values.
+It also boasts high sensitivity and a wide detection window.
+Furthermore, it allows for detection without cell lysis, significantly improving high-throughput screening efficiency.
+This makes it suitable for various experimental scenarios.

-Cell viability assays: Cytotoxicity assays are a crucial step in antibody-drug conjugate (ADC) drug development, used to screen suitable ADC candidates and lay the foundation for subsequent in vivo activity/potency evaluation.
-Simple, rapid, and highly sensitive ATP assays are increasingly favored by pharmaceutical companies for potency analysis in both ADC raw material (DS) and finished drug product (DP) development stages, and are gradually becoming the "gold standard" for cell viability testing.
+Cytotoxicity assays are crucial in antibody-drug conjugate (ADC) drug development.
+They help screen suitable ADC candidates and lay the foundation for subsequent in vivo activity/potency evaluation.
+Simple, rapid, and highly sensitive ATP assays are increasingly favored by pharmaceutical companies for potency analysis in both ADC raw material (DS) and finished drug product (DP) development stages.
+These assays are gradually becoming the "gold standard" for cell viability testing.
 Vazyme CellCounting-Lite (CCL) products, which detect ATP levels to reflect cell metabolism, are commonly used for high-throughput, rapid assessment of the proliferation-inhibiting activity or cytotoxicity of antibody-drug conjugates.

-CellCounting-Lite 3D (CCL3D) is a cell viability assay that detects the amount of ATP released by micro-tissue cell clump, sphenoid or organoids under 3D cell culture conditions.
+DD1102- CellCounting-Lite 3D Luminescent Cell Viability Assay: CellCounting-Lite 3D (CCL3D) is a cell viability assay that detects the amount of ATP released by micro-tissue cell clumps, spheroids, or organoids under 3D cell culture conditions.

-Reporter gene assays: Reporter genes are widely used to detect cell signal transduction and gene expression, and are suitable for revealing the regulatory mechanisms of target gene expression and drug bioactivity.
+Reporter genes are widely used to detect cell signal transduction and gene expression.
+They are suitable for revealing the regulatory mechanisms of target gene expression and drug bioactivity.

-DD1205 - Duo Luciferase Assay System: A glow dual luciferase reporter gene detection kit, featured by high sensitivity, stability and homogeneity, is easy to operate, and has a fluorescence half-life of 2 h, which is very suitable for high-throughput operation.
+DD1205 - Duo Luciferase Assay System: A glow dual luciferase reporter gene detection kit, featuring high sensitivity, stability, and homogeneity.
+It is easy to operate and has a fluorescence half-life of 2 hours, making it very suitable for high-throughput operations.

-DD1210 - D-Luciferin potassium salt: D-Luciferin potassium salt is featured with high purity, solubility and good stability.
+DD1210 - D-Luciferin potassium salt: D-Luciferin potassium salt is characterized by high purity, solubility, and good stability.

 Add&Read® TR-FRET Solution

-Technological breakthrough: A rapid homogeneous detection method based on the TR-FRET principle (Figure 1), significantly simplifying the process compared to traditional ELISA—eliminating cumbersome steps such as coating, washing, and color development.
-Only two steps are required: sample addition and detection, saving over 80% of labor and time costs.
+The Add&Read® TR-FRET Solution represents a rapid homogeneous detection method based on the TR-FRET principle.
+This significantly simplifies the process compared to traditional ELISA by eliminating cumbersome steps such as coating, washing, and color development.
+Only two steps are required: sample addition and detection.
+This saves over 80% of labor and time costs.
 It is perfectly compatible with automated equipment and high-throughput experimental scenarios, significantly improving detection efficiency.

-Human/Mouse IgG Quantitative Detection: Efficiently screens cell lines expressing high levels of antibodies, accelerating upstream process development.
-The Add & Read method based on TR-FRET technology is also known as "wash-free ELISA".
+This solution efficiently screens cell lines expressing high levels of antibodies, accelerating upstream process development.
+The Add & Read method based on TR-FRET technology is also known as "wash-free ELISA."
 Compared with traditional ELISA, it only requires two steps, saving more than 80% of time and labor.

-Cytokine Quantitative Detection: Accurately measures cytokine levels in cell supernatants, aiding cell therapy research.
-This method is based on TR-FRET technology, also known as "wash-free ELISA".
+This method accurately measures cytokine levels in cell supernatants, aiding cell therapy research.
+It is based on TR-FRET technology, also known as "wash-free ELISA."
 Compared with traditional ELISA, it only requires two steps, saving more than 80% of time and labor.

 DD2711 - Add&Read TR-FRET Human IL7 Quantitative Detection Kit